- M.Ed. Instructional Technology Design, (University of Massachusetts, Boston)

 - The Design of Instruction

-Dr. Clark is the father of boy-girl twins, and he has been married more than half of his life to his wife, Amy, who is originally from Peru.
-He loves singing and songwriting, and he is a founding member of Hartford City Church, a new religious community in the South End.
+Dr. Clark is the father of college-age twins, and he has been married more than half of his life to his wife, Amy.
+He loves singing, songwriting, swimming, reading science fiction, playing board games, and long walks in the woods.